-How to market your online course once it’s live
+How to market your online course – 11 strategies

 We’ve all had an experience where we’ve been offered free samples that actually got us to buy the product we didn’t know about prior.

-You can do the same thing when you’re thinking about how to market your online course by offering a free sample or micro-course to potential students.
+You can do the same thing when you’re thinking about how to market your online course by offering a free webinar or micro-course to potential students.

 When you’re starting out for the first time, it can be hard to gain trust from potential customers.
 Offering some free content is a great way to market online courses because it gives people a taste of what they’ll be getting when they opt-in.

 One of the hardest parts in promoting your work online is giving people an idea of who you are.
-In comes your blog!
-You can use it as a space to promote your paid content, but also show some of your personality.
+Using social media or a blog or channel gives you the option to share your story and build your following.

 Email marketing is an incredibly effective strategy for marketing online courses.
 You can expose new people to the awesome content you’re creating and remind old members about what you’ve been up to.